D-K-E/graphical-models/README.md

 [![DOI](https://zenodo.org/badge/321839625.svg)](https://zenodo.org/badge/latestdoi/321839625)

 See doxygen generated [documentation](https://viva-lambda.github.io/graphical-models/)

-The library is focused on analysis than io.
-Everything is implemented from scratch.
-Only standard library is used for now.
-I might add numpy and cython later on if the performance becomes an issue (it most likely will ...).
-Very experimental stuff use it at your own risk.

 The source code of this library aims to be accessible to all those interested in Probabilistic Graphical Models.
 The primary goal is to facilitate the